franciscosargo/python-AcqBIT/README.md

 - `"macAddress`: MAC address or Virtual COM port (VCP) of BITalino device.

 # Running from Sources
+In order to run the project from source, the installation of necessary dependencies is required.
+Hence, since some of the dependencies are Python packages, the procedure may alter your current Python environment adding new or reinstalling existing packages.
+The creation of a fresh environment, preferably already bundled with `pip`, is advisable.

 ##  Dependencies
 - Python 2.7 must be installed
-- Python Bluetooth extension package installed
+- Python Bluetooth extension package installed (not required by Mac OS)
 - BITalino API and dependencies installed
 - Pystray module installed
 - Pillow module installed